joist-orm/joist-orm/docs/docs/features/loading-entities.md

 ### 3. Other Query Builders

-For query that grow outside of what `em.find` can provide, then it's perfectly fine to use a 3rd-party query builder like [Knex](https://knexjs.org/) or [Kelsey](https://github.com/koskimas/kysely).
+For query that grow outside what `em.find` can provide, then it's perfectly fine to use a 3rd-party query builder like [Knex](https://knexjs.org/) or [Kelsey](https://github.com/koskimas/kysely).

 Knex would be a natural choice, because Joist uses Knex as an internal dependency, but Kelsey would be fine too.